nnance/wmga-backbone-express/README.md

 ```

 ## CI and Deployment
-The project is setup in Github with a hook to the Travis continuous integration services.
-Once changes are pushed to master Travis will pull down the changes, run the tests, build the software and deploy it automatically to Heroku.
+The project is setup in Github with a hook to the CircleCI continuous integration services.
+Once changes are pushed to master CircleCI will pull down the changes, run the tests, build the software.
+If the tests and build is successful it will automatically deploy to Heroku.